 One of the most common questions we hear is: “What do I need when renting a porta-potty?”
 Find out what you’ll need to consider in terms of permits, space requirements, and access needs below!

 Not typically but there are exceptions!
 Many places do not require a permit or a license to place portable toilets, but it is always good practice to check local zoning ordinances first.
 Some local areas or homeowner’s associations will have their own rules and bylaws regulating whether or not you can have a portable toilet on the premises, where it can be placed, and how long it can remain there.
 For example, Ohio has an ordinance that prevents homeowners from having a portable toilet permanently stationed in their yard.
 Another regulation example would be keeping units placed a certain distance away from easements.
 In places where you do need a permit, it’s typically inexpensive, and just requires some planning to get it before your event.

 A single porta-potty unit itself doesn’t take up much space aside from leaving clearance for the door to open.
 Just make sure to leave enough room for the delivery truck to place your potty!

 Often when people are asking about space requirements, it is because they plan to rent multiple portable toilets at the same time for a large event, and they need to find a layout that can accommodate a long line of porta-potties.
 To best way to gauge how much space you’ll need along with placement configurations is to talk to your portable toilet supplier.
 They can make recommendations based on your specific event to ensure you make the best use of space.

 What Kind of Access is Required?

-Kerkstra Luxury Portable Restroom Service Inc. provides portable restroom service across Michigan and luxury restroom trailers for all the states surrounding the Great Lakes.
+Kerkstra Portable Restroom Service Inc. provides portable restroom service across Michigan and luxury restroom trailers for all the states surrounding the Great Lakes.
 Take a look at our mobile restroom trailers and request a quote today!